conda-forge/conda-forge.github.io/src/orga/subteams.rst

 Responsibility
 --------------
 One of the core strengths of ``conda-forge`` is the diversity of ecosystems it supports.
-Likewise, fostering and advancing a diverse community of users, maintainers and infrastructure contributors is an important part of creating and maintaining a vibrant project.
+Likewise, fostering and advancing a diverse community of users, maintainers, and infrastructure contributors is an important part of creating and maintaining a vibrant project.
 The mandate of this subteam is to support and increase the diversity of the ``conda-forge`` community at all levels.